robinkarim/Production-Book/docs/cirrent-mai.rst

 .. topic:: What is MAI?

 	CIRRENT™ Mobile App Intelligence is a cloud software solution that provides data-driven Wi-Fi onboarding improvement, leading to higher connectivity rates and better app reviews.

-	CIRRENT™ MAI uses the CIRRENT™ App SDK that you include in your IoT mobile app to securely report data into the CIRRENT™ Cloud where you enjoy real-time access for your product management and engineering teams via the CIRRENT™ Console.
+CIRRENT™ MAI uses the CIRRENT™ App SDK that you integrate into your IoT Android or IOS mobile app to securely report data into the CIRRENT™ Cloud where you enjoy real-time access for your product management and engineering teams via the CIRRENT™ Console.

 	With CIRRENT™ MAI, your product and software engineering teams can understand mobile app usage and customer environments to increase connectivity rates for IoT products in the field.
 MAI works either on its own, or in conjunction with CIRRENT™ IoT Network Intelligence (INI).